AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

 The src folder
 ^^^^^^^^^^^^^^

-The **src** folder contains several protobuf files used to describe blockchain smart contract methods and data structures.
+The **src** folder contains several protobuf files used to describe smart contract methods and data structures.
 It also includes specific implementations of smart contract methods and definition files for managing contract state in communication with the blockchain.
 For example, GreeterContractState.cs is one such file.